apache/openwhisk-deploy-kube/kubernetes/invoker/README.md

 up to the Kubernetes deployment operator to properly apply the correct labels and taints to each required Kube node.

-With the defauts in the current `invoker.yml`, you can setup a node to run only Invoker pods with:
+With the defaults in the current `invoker.yml`, you can setup a node to run only Invoker pods with:

 ```